Asthma Statistics

 Asthma treatment

-Treatment of asthma focuses on diagnosis, treatment control symptoms, and routine follow-up to ensure adequate control, as well as the provider and the patient working together to create an “asthma action plan”.
+Asthma treatment focuses on diagnosis, treatment control symptoms, and routine follow-up to ensure adequate control, as well as the provider and the patient working together to create an “asthma action plan”.
 There are two primary focuses of treatment 8:

 1. Reduce impairment – this includes reducing the severity and frequency of symptoms which will reduce the impact on daily function